Gurkha: Indian Army Gurkhas

 Additionally, a further regiment, 11 Gorkha Rifles, was raised.
 In 1949 the spelling was changed from "Gurkha" to the original "Gorkha".
 All royal titles were dropped when India became a republic in 1950.

 Since partition, the Gurkha regiments that were transferred to the Indian Army have established themselves as a permanent and vital part of the newly independent Indian Army.
 Indeed, while Britain has reduced its Gurkha contingent, India has continued to recruit Gorkhas of Nepal into Gorkha regiments in large numbers, as well as Indian Gorkhas.
 In 2009 the Indian Army had a Gorkha contingent that numbered around 42,000 men in 46 battalions, spread across seven regiments.

 Although their deployment is still governed by the 1947 Tripartite Agreement, in the post-1947 conflicts India has fought in, Gorkhas have served in almost all of them, including the wars with Pakistan in 1947, 1965, 1971 and 1999 and also against China in 1962.
 They have also been used in peacekeeping operations around the world.
 They have also served in Sri Lanka conducting operations against the Tamil Tigers.

 Singapore Gurkha Contingent

 The Gurkha Contingent (GC) of the Singapore Police Force was formed on 9 April 1949 from selected ex-British Army Gurkhas.
 It is an integral part of the police force and was raised to replace a Sikh unit that had existed prior to the Japanese occupation during the Second World War.

-The GC is a well trained, dedicated and disciplined body whose principal role is as riot police.
+The GC is a well trained, dedicated and disciplined body whose principal role is as riot police and counter-terrorism force.
 In times of crisis it can be deployed as a reaction force.
 During the turbulent years before and after independence, the GC acquitted itself well on several occasions during outbreaks of civil disorder.
 The Gurkhas displayed the courage, self-restraint and professionalism for which they are famous and earned the respect of the society at large.